rastri-dey/RoboND/README.md

 ![robot_Goal](Results/Custom_Designed_Robot/Robot_At_Goal_Position.png)

+The Robot is designed with an intent of getting used in disaster prone areas where robots can replace humans in order to prevent costing more lives.
 Get going with the robot localizing itself in the map provided!!